exilesprx/blockchain/README.md

         - MULTIPLE CONSUMERS MUST BE ON THE SAME GROUP TO MINE THE SAME PARTITION
     - Transactions dropped
         - if a transaction is never added to a block, how do we find the transaction?
 And how do we rebroadcast it?
+    - Miner
+        - if block mined event is received, so if its currently mining, if so, stop it, and start mining a new block (if reqs are met)